-- It is also defined as the difference between absolute pressure head available at the inlet to pump and vapor pressure head and addition of velocity head in this difference.
+- It is also defined as the difference between the absolute pressure head available at the inlet to pump and the vapor pressure head and the addition of velocity head in this difference.

-- It can also be defined as a total required head which we need to make liquid flow through the suction pipe to the impeller.
+- It can also be defined as the total required head that we need to make liquid flow through the suction pipe to the impeller.

 At end of this article, you’ll know all about NPSH and other possible solutions to increase it and you will be able to identify some of the root causes and their possible solutions for pump cavitation.